barionleg/cesium.wiki.gs/Models-Details.md

    * CZML references external models.
    * Time-varying CZML can manipulate model animation (articulations), materiel properties, etc.
    * CZML includes a subset of model JSON, e.g., geometry (or all of it)?

+### Cesium-Specific Features

+These are engine/app level features.

+* Attach points.  _General feature: need access to node's transform (to root) by name.
+The transform can change over time due to animation, user interaction, etc._
+   * Attach vapor trails to the back of a launch vehicle.
+   * Attach a sensor to the front of a UAV.
+* Pointing.  _Need Cesium-level semantics for sun, other objects, etc. to control direction and up vectors_.
+   * _General_: Point a quad toward the camera, e.g., foliage, explosion, Rudolph's nose, etc.
+   * Point satellite solar panels to the sun.
+   * Point sensor on aircraft to a ground station.

+xxxx

 ## WebGL Transmission Format